MobiFlight/MobiFlight-Connector/src/MobiFlightConnector/frontend/README.md

 In development you run two things side by side:

 - The frontend dev server works conveniently in [Visual Studio Code](https://code.visualstudio.com/), in the provided dev container
-- The C# backend in [Visual Studio](https://visualstudio.microsoft.com/vs/community/).
+- The C# backend in [Visual Studio 2026](https://visualstudio.microsoft.com/vs/community/).
 When you start the backend with the **Debug** build target it connects to the frontend dev server at `localhost:5173` and loads it automatically.

 ### Dev container setup